 DSUs are credited quarterly to a DSU account for each eligible Director, at a fair market value based upon the volume weighted average trading price of the Common Shares on the TSX for the five trading days immediately prior to the date the DSUs are credited.
 The DSUs may not be redeemed until a Director has ceased to hold any position with the Company.
-Following the date the eligible Director ceases to hold any position with the Company, he or she will have until July 1 of the following calendar year to redeem his or her awards in exchange for a cash payment equal to the number of DSUs held multiplied by the volume weighted average trading price of the Common Shares on the TSX for the five trading days immediately prior to the date of settlement, adjusted for dividends.
+Following the date the eligible Director ceases to hold any position with the Company, provided the Director is not a US taxpayer, he or she must elect within ten (10) days to either: (i) accept a lump sum payment, at the end of the 10 day election period, of an amount equal to the number of DSUs held multiplied by the volume weighted average trading price of the Common Shares on the TSX for the fiving trading days immediately prior to the date of settlement, adjusted for dividends (the "Redemption Price"); or (ii) receive three payments, each equal to 1/3 of the value of DSU's held multiplied by the applicable Redemption Price with the payments to be made on: (1) the earlier of October 31 or December 31 of the year of retirement; (2) March 31 of the year following the year of retirement.